Saturation diving: Intermediate storage depths

 Decompression to an intermediate storage depth is called intermediate decompression.

 Decompression following a recent excursion

 Neither the excursions nor the decompression procedures currently in use have been found to cause decompression problems in isolation.
 However, there appears to be significantly higher risk when excursions are followed by decompression before non-symptomatic bubbles resulting from excursions have totally resolved.
 Starting decompression while bubbles are present appears to be the significant factor in many cases of otherwise unexpected decompression sickness during routine saturation decompression.
 The Norwegian standards do not allow decompression following directly on an excursion.

 Emergency decompression

 Emergency decompression is occasionally necessary due to unforeseen circumstances.
 By its nature there are few precedents and no clinical testing, and procedures tend to be adapted to circumstances.
-Procedures that have been used and worked have used the a combination of one or more of the following options to accelerate decompression:
+Procedures that have been used and worked have used a combination of one or more of the following options to accelerate decompression: